top of page

 โ€œIn French, I feel at ease and focus on the content and my audience.
 In English, I put too much energy into the words and grammar, and feel nervous.โ€

-Marc is an experienced senior manager: intelligent, articulate, respected.
+Christophe is a highly experienced leader.
 But in English, communication felt like a performance โ€“ not a dialogue.
 And it was draining his confidence.

 He didnโ€™t feel as convincing as he knew he was in his native French language.